Abdul Quader Mollah: Death sentence and execution

-After the government had amended the war crimes law to allow a sentence to be appealed based on leniency of punishment, prosecutors appealed to the Supreme Court of Bangladesh and asked for it to upgrade Molla's sentence from life in prison to death.
-On 17 September 2013, the Supreme Court accepted the appeal and sentenced Mollah to death.
+After the government had amended the war crimes law to allow a sentence to be appealed based on leniency of punishment, prosecutors appealed to the Supreme Court of Bangladesh and asked for it to upgrade Quader Mollah's sentence from life in prison to death.
+On 17 September 2013, the Supreme Court accepted the appeal and sentenced Quader Mollah to death.
 He was not given a right to appeal, as the war crimes law under which he was prosecuted did not have a provision granting that right.
-Mollah was one of five leaders of the largest Islamic Party, Jamaat-e-Islami condemned to death by Bangladesh's International Crimes Tribunal.
+Quader Mollah was one of five leaders of the largest Islamic Party, Jamaat-e-Islami and condemned to death by Bangladesh's International Crimes Tribunal.
 He was scheduled to be executed by hanging on 11 December 2013 at 0:01.
-On 8 December, the International Crimes Tribunal issued an execution warrant for Molla, and delivered it to the relevant authorities.
-Prisons chief Main Uddin Khandaker then said that all preparations had been made and that Quader Molla's family had been asked to meet him prior to the execution.
-Mollah refused to ask for a presidential pardon though the authorities approached him thrice on the matter.
+On 8 December, the International Crimes Tribunal issued an execution warrant and delivered it to the relevant authorities.
+The prison chief said that all preparations had been made and that Quader Mollah's family had been asked to meet him prior to the execution.
+Quader Mollah refused to request a presidential pardon though the authorities reportedly approached him three times on the matter.

-Molla's lawyers asked the Supreme Court to halt the execution and allow him to appeal, as Bangladesh's constitution grants all death row prisoners the right of appeal.
+Quader Mollah's lawyers asked the Supreme Court to halt the execution and allow him to appeal, as Bangladesh's constitution grants all death row prisoners the right of appeal.
 Supreme Court chamber judge Syed Mahmoud Hossain accepted these arguments issued a stay of execution order to give Mollah time to appeal on 11 December 2013, just 90 minutes before he was scheduled to be executed.
-Following two hours of hearings, Chief Justice Muzammel Hossain adjourned the hearing till the next day.
+Following two hours of hearings, Chief Justice Muzammel Hossain adjourned the hearing until the next day.
 Amongst the defence's arguments was that the state was proceeding with preparations for the execution without completing all necessary legal procedures.

-The appellate division of Bangladesh Supreme Court, which raised Quader Molla's life sentence to a death penalty, rejected his petition to review the ruling.
-Attorney General Mahbubey Alam said that the government would decide on a new execution date as "there are no more barriers to execute Quader Mollah.
+The appellate division of Bangladesh Supreme Court, which raised Quader Mollah's life sentence to a death penalty, rejected his petition to review the ruling.
+Attorney General Mahbubey Alam said that the government would decide on a new execution date as "there are no more barriers to execute Quader Molla.
 There is no chance of any confusion."
 His lawyer, Khandaker Mahbub Hossain, added that "my client has been deprived of fair justice, but since the highest court has made the decision, we have nothing more to say."

 Quader Mollah was hanged in Dhaka Central Jail on 12 December 2013 at 22:01.
-The Bangladesh Jamaat-E-Islami called it a "political killing".
+The Bangladesh Jamaat-e-Islami called it a "political killing".
 More significantly, a segment of Bangladeshi people and some human rights observant in Bangladesh and abroad, they do, believe the hanged of Quader Mollah was not only a "political killing" but also a "judicial killing."
 He was later buried in his village of Faridpur.